manabie-com/togo/README.md

 	"password": "example",
 }
 ```
+I will this response which have token for you.
+You can easily set this token in `Cookie` with key `token` if you call API with `curl`.

 3. You can create task with endpoint `POST /tasks`.
 First of all, you must login if you want to create task.
 I have create token and set it in `Cookie`.
 This token have the information of `user` such as:
 `user_id` and `max_task_per_day`.
 After that, you call API `POST /tasks`, i will parse this token to get data from this token so i need you login.
 I have validate number task of day if the number task of day is more than `max_task_per_day` of user, you can't create task.